slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - A women is either a 0 or a 1.
 A hore or a wife material.
 Dont overcomplicate.
 - Depression and schizophrenia are so tied to poor gut bacteria that researchers can identify a person with depression just by analyzing their gut bacteria composition.
 - Pain changes people.
 Some become rude.
 Some become silent.
-- Turns out I wasn’t depressed, I just needed a job that fulfills me, a «date to marry» relationship, a consistent physical activity and high protein whole foods nutrition.
 -->

 > *"The secret to living well and longer is: eat half, walk double, laugh triple and love without measure."